calebljl/CODE_EXP_project1/git_commands.md

 # Branching

 `git branch`
+view all branches

-view all branches, current branch has an asterisk /\* next to it
+- current branch has an asterisk /\* next to it
+- first branch auto-created is called main
 - `git branch -v` see most recent commit
 - `git branch --merged` see which branches already merged into the CURRENT branch you're on
 - before deleting a branch, `$ git branch --no-merged main` check that it has been merged into main already